dell-asm/dell-dell_iom/docs/mxl_vlan.md

 	- sample_mxl_vlan_tagportchannel.pp
 	- sample_mxl_vlan_untagportchannel.pp

-   A user can create a init.pp file based on the above sample files and call the "puppet device" command , for example:
+   You can create a init.pp file based on the above sample files and run the "puppet device" command , for example:
    # puppet device

 #-------------------------------------------------------------------------------------------------------------------------